MatthewMo520/MatthewMo520/README.md

 <div align="center">

-I'm a Financial Analysis and Risk Management student at the University of Waterloo.
+I'm a currently a Financial Analysis and Risk Management student at the University of Waterloo.

 <div align="center">